shingonati0n/xivomega/README.md

 -**Q: I stopped playing and turned the Deck off quickly because reasons - what happens with this thing??**

 -**A**: Although the recommended way of exiting will always be by Ctrl+C to have everything cleaned up, there are no problems.
-The next time you start the script, it will autoclean any dangling and will recreate the container and all the networking steps without hassle.
+The next time you start the script, it will autoclean any dangling elements and will recreate the container and all the networking steps without hassle.

 -**Q: Why putting the binary in /var/lib/flatpak/exports/bin/ and not in some other more common location like /usr/bin**